-- a) The first part of the semester focused on basic concepts in volcanology from melting to volcanic edifices and sediments.
-During the second half several aspects of volcanic hazards will be learn. - b) During the seminar, open discussion on an aspect of volcanic hazards will be conducted.
-At the end of the semester each student will have the opportunity to research on the hazards of a particular volcano.
+- a) The first part focuses on basic concepts in volcanology from melting to volcanic edifices and sediments.
+During the second half several aspects of volcanic hazards will be discussed. - b) During the seminar, open discussion on an aspect of volcanic hazards will be conducted.
+Each student will have the opportunity to research on the hazards of a particular volcano.

-- a) Lecture and presentation - b) Seminar and presentation
+- a) Lecture - b) Seminar and presentation